A tostada is just a tortilla that’s fried until crisp. Learn how to make tostadas in the oven or on the stovetop with a few tips and tricks.

 How to Make Tostadas

-- Set a wire rack into a rimmed baking sheet.
-Then, warm ¼ cup of oil in a skillet over medium-high heat.
+- Warm ¼ cup of oil in a skillet over medium-high heat.
+Then, lightly poke the corn tortilla with a fork.

-- For perfectly crispy pan-fried tostadas, it’s best to allow them to dry on a wire rack or blot them with paper towels after cooking.
+- Let them dry.
+For perfectly crispy pan-fried tostadas, let them dry on a wire rack or blot away any excess oil with paper towels after cooking.